Skip to main content

 Other State Grant Programs

-Students at Emporia State University may be eligible for grant programs offered by their state of legal residence.
-Eligibility requirements vary by state and by program.
-Please visit the National Association of Student Financial Aid Administrator's (NASFAA) website on State Financial Aid Programs for more information.
+Students at Emporia State University may qualify for state grant programs based on their legal residence.
+Requirements vary by state and program.
+For details, visit the NASFAA State Financial Aid Programs website.